 - Provide the adjuster with maintenance records, which may show the roof functioned properly until the date of loss.

-- If your expert/roofing contractor determines any substrate, including the structural deck, must also be repaired or replaced in order to put the roof back to its pre-loss condition and functionality, immediately provide all information for this additional covered insurance benefit to the adjuster.
+- If your expert/roofing contractor determines any substrate, including the structural deck, must also be repaired or replaced in order to put the roof back to its pre-loss condition and functionality, immediately provide this information.

 If your hail insurance claim is being delayed, denied or underpaid, please contact the attorneys at Merlin Law Group for assistance.
 We provide policyholders with a free consultation.
 Call toll-free, anywhere in the nation at 877-449-4700.